-refactoring done the Α major was in TestBuilder Java DSL code. com.consol.citrus.dsl.TestBuilder and all its subclasses were marked as deprecated and will versions.
-So disappear next instead com.consol.citrus.dsl.design.TestDesigner which basically offers the same functionality as former TestBuilder.
+Α major refactoring done in the TestBuilder DSL code. was Java com.consol.citrus.dsl.TestBuilder and all its subclasses were marked as deprecated and will versions.
+So instead disappear next com.consol.citrus.dsl.design.TestDesigner which basically offers the same functionality as former TestBuilder.
 In addition that refactoring brought a new way of executing the Java DSL test cases.
 Instead of building the whole test case before execution is done as a whole you can now use the com.consol.citrus.dsl.runner.TestRunner implementation in order to execute each test action in the Java DSL immediately.
 This is a more Java like way of writing Citrus test cases as you can mix Citrus test action execution with normal Java statements as usual.
 Read more about the new approach in testcase